pontikos/flowBeads/README.md

 MFI.beads2 <- get.MFI(beads2@exprs)
 ```

-Next it's simply a question of defining the linear transform which maps the peaks between samples and applying that transform to each channel.
+Next it's simply a question of defining the linear transforms which maps the peaks between samples:

 ```R
 trans <-do.call('rbind', lapply( fluo.channels, function(chan) coefficients(lm(logicleTransform()(MFI.beads1[,chan])  ~ logicleTransform()(MFI.beads2[,chan]))) ) )
 rownames(trans) <- fluo.channels
 colnames(trans) <- c('a','b')
 ```
 Now trans contains the transform to compare samples analysed on the same day as ```beads2``` with those analysed at the same time as ```beads1```.

 Note that the transforms are applied on the data after the ```logicleTransform``` so you can use the ```inverseLogicleTransform``` to get back the raw data after having applied the transform.
 It might simpler to use a ```log10``` transform instead... more soon